UA program supporting school gardens now covers 19 campuses in Tucson

 “They enjoy it, anything that gets them out of the classroom,” Huizar said.
 “You should see them the days we don’t go out.”

-Huizar is working her way down a list of projects at Challenger, 100 E. Elvira Road in the Sunnyside district, from putting up a pergola she was able to purchase with a grant to moving the compost bin to a better location and finishing a small greenhouse.
+Huizar is working her way down a list of projects at Challenger, 100 E. Elvira Road, in the Sunnyside Unified School District, from putting up a pergola she was able to purchase with a grant to finishing a small greenhouse.

 “My hope is that more classes can come out here and enjoy it too, and build community not just with my classes but the campus community,” Huizar said.